Longevity Syndrome: A Condition You Want!

 Americans are spending billions of dollars on anti-aging, along with spending billions of dollars on cholesterol medications.
 Statins (cholesterol lowering medications) increase your risk for diabetes and Alzheimer’s disease, which ironically accelerate the aging process.

-Most people are aware of good cholesterol, or “HDL-c” and bad cholesterol, or “LDL-c”.
+Most are aware of good cholesterol, or “HDL-c” and bad cholesterol, or “LDL-c”.
 What is lesser known is the function of small cholesterol molecules called apoliproteins.
 Apoliprotein A-1 is the major protein component of HDL in plasma.
 Longevity syndrome is an epigenetic-based condition whereby a person can expect to live 10 years longer than average due to a genetic mutation passed on from one parent to the next1.
 This mutation results in higher levels of HDL, greater than 75 mg/dL.
 This means that regardless of your bad cholesterol number, having a high HDL may prolong your life.
 Statin medications do effectively lower LDL-c, but they also lower HDL, thereby potentially increasing one’s risk for cardiovascular disease (CHD).
 Thus, Statins are not the solution to heart disease.
 While the medical community fixates on lowering cholesterol, some physicians, researchers and nutritionists are working on a more holistic approach to increase HDL.

 One of the factors contributing to the increased risk of developing premature atherosclerosis is low plasma concentrations of HDL-c.
 Multiple potential mechanisms account for the cardio-protective effects of HDL-c and its main protein apolipoprotein A-I (apo A-I).
 Diet has an important role in modulating HDL cholesterol level.
 The widespread use of nutritional supplements may also alter the biology of HDL.
 In this review, we discuss the effect of select nutritional supplements on serum HDL cholesterol and apo A-I levels.